There

 apartment building -- the perfect setting for his self-imposed

-exile and punishment, the perfect metaphor for the self-loathing
+exile and punishment, and apt metaphor for the self-loathing

-and ugly person he has been.
-Yasuda, whose morose gait and defeated
+and ugly person he must live with.
+Yasuda, whose morose gait

-posture achieve the radiance of poetry, but who can barely cope
+and defeated posture achieve the radiance of poetry, can barely

-with the guilt and regret that are consuming him, desperately
+cope with the guilt and regret that are consuming him; he desperately

 wants to redeem himself, but doesn’t know how to coax